tejpshah/circle-of-life/README.md

 - Sanity Check Complete: The implementation of graph is working as specified according to the writeup.
 - Sanity Check Complete: The implementation of prey is working as specified according to the writeup.
 - Sanity Check Complete: BFS in predator had exponential space time complexity.
 I made space complexity linear and stores previous pointers too.
 - Sanity Check Complete: The game class looks good.
 Added extra functionality for debugging which stores the trajectories on the screen plus made game window bigger.
+- Sanity Check Complete: The agent class looks good.
+Updated the BFS method with the more optimal BFS method from the Predator class.